-The stock ownership guidelines for the CEO will be six (6) times base salary.
+The stock ownership guidelines for the CEO were five (5) times base The stock ownership guidelines for the CEO will be six (6) times base salary.
 In addition, the CEO will be required to retain at least 50% of shares net of tax obligations until he meets the ownership requirements.